 Masking: 82 (to adjust, depending on overall noise)

-They are fairly different from the previous ones because of how the Detail slider behaves, as I mentioned further above.
-Now I can increase the Radius, for a smoother effect, and the Amount, to increase the contrast between element.
+As I mentioned further above, they are fairly different from the previous ones because of how the Detail slider behaves.
+Now I can increase the Radius for a smoother effect, and the Amount to increase the contrast between elements.
 Again, you need to then play with Masking to decide how much effect you want to apply.

 By the way, press the ALT/Option key when you use the Masking slider to see where it is applied (it will be in the white areas… you’ll see).

-It may look soft but don’t you worry.
-A) this is a big enlargement and B) you still have to apply output sharpening anyway before printing or exporting, for optimal results for web or the paper you use.
+It may look soft but don’t worry.
+A) this is a significant enlargement and B) you still have to apply Output Sharpening anyway before printing or exporting for optimal results for the web or for the paper you use.

-Bye bye worms!
-I printed a test of a small portion of the photo at 100% on an A4 and there are no artifacts in sight.
+Bye-bye worms!
+I printed a test of a small portion of the photo at 100% on an A4, and there are no artefacts in sight.
 Considering a large print will be seen from a few feet away anyway, I’m pleased with the result.

 As I said, it’s unlikely you’ll see pixels so close.
 And if you export for social media, the perception of sharpness you get from the first method might even be preferable (hence why it fooled me).
 It may even look better to you in these examples!

-Talking about prints, here in London I always print my photos from The Print Space lab.
+Here in London, I always print my photos from The Print Space lab.
 In fact, they’re the ones responsible for all the prints in my shop!
-The print quality is superb and of course they deliver worldwide in safe and protective packages.
+The print quality is superb and, conveniently, they deliver worldwide in safe and protective packages.

-There are several deals online which help cutting the print costs.
-You can google them, but it’s easier if you visit this very convenient link https://www.wethrift.com/the-print-space or just use my coupon code 90NXK6W for 50% off.
+There are several deals online which help cut print costs.
+You can google them, but it’s easier if you visit this link https://www.wethrift.com/the-print-space or just use my coupon code 90NXK6W for 50% off.

-I suppose this is always going to be a work in progress, until Adobe introduces a native solution that doesn’t require creating a new DNG file.
+I suppose this will always be a work in progress until Adobe introduces a native solution that doesn’t require creating a new DNG file.
 Dear Adobe, plenty are switching to CaptureOne 20 because of this long-standing issue, so maybe do it ASAP?

 I created a simple Lightroom preset to apply this Capture Sharpening fix automatically when importing my images.
 If you want to give it a try, you can download it here (for Lightroom 7.3 and all later versions):

-To install the presets, first unzip the file, then open Lightroom and in Develop mode click on the + symbol above the Presets panel.
+To install the presets, unzip the file, open Lightroom, and click on the + symbol above the Presets panel in Develop mode.
 Click on Import Presets and find the one you just unpacked.
 And voilà.

 I felt the need to go deep in detail with this topic while preparing my Photoshop Lightroom Classic course (due later in 2021).
-It will be one of the perks available to my Patreons, with dedicated online lessons and videos, as well as an eBook in my store.
+It will be one of the perks available to my Patreons, with dedicated online lessons and videos and an eBook in my store.
 But this is such a key discussion with Fujifilm photographers that I thought it needed its own standalone article.
 Hope it helps!